dagster-io/mdsfest-opensource-mds/README.md

 ```python
 pip install -e .'[dev]'
 ```
-Most of the depdendencies will be installed through Python.
+Most of the dependencies will be installed through Python.

 For Evidence.dev, you will need [nodejs](https://nodejs.org/en/download) installed